• Skip to primary navigation

 A couple of months ago, I was contacted to participate in a joint promotion for Dorie Greenspan’s newest cookbook, Baking Chez Moi: Recipes From My Paris Home To Your Home Anywhere, her masterpiece (and I don’t use this word lightly) recipe for rugelach, and Driscoll’s raspberries.
 It was an easy sell:

-1. I have some other Dorie cookbooks, and love them.
+1. I have other Dorie cookbooks and love them.

-2. Rugelach is my husband’s favorite cookie in the whole world, and
+2. Rugelach is my husband’s favorite cookie in the whole world.

 3. I always buy Driscoll’s berries.